Plastics recycling

 In 2013, following the emergence of new challenges associated with the circular economy in France and throughout Europe, IFPEN once again turned its attention to plastics recycling.
 Addressing the limitations of mechanical recycling and the sector's expectations, its teams drew on long-standing expertise to examine and develop new solutions:

-Our chemicals and process development expertise enables us to credibly position ourselves in the chemical recycling sector, which offers real development potential, as a complement to mechanical recycling, for specific types of plastic.
+Our chemicals and process development expertise enables us to credibly position ourselves in the advanced recycling sector, which offers real development potential, as a complement to mechanical recycling, for specific types of plastic.

 Alexandra Chaumonnot, PVC Recycling project manager, IFPEN